The Amazing Grand Canyon

 Day 15 164 Miles

 Palm Desert, CA to Long Beach, CA: Through Joshua Tree National Park and the beautiful twisty mountain roads of the Ortega Highway.
-Arrive in Long Beach and prepare for a delicious farewell dinner.
+Arrive in Long Beach and prepare to say farewell.

 Fly Home with memories of a tour of a lifetime!